 According to OpenBay.com, the average repair cost to replace a transmission on a 2008 Ford Escape is $2950.
-This is an average cost that is inclusive of complete replacement work and minor repairs as well.
+This is an average cost that includes complete replacement work and minor repairs as well.

-For the 2014 Escape, a user on Fordescape.org reported that her daughter paid $5400 to have the transmission replaced.
-Several other reputable sites also indicate a replacement cost of north of $5000 is common, with some users reporting costs north of $6000.
+For the 2014 Escape, a user on FordEscape.org reported that her daughter paid $5400 to have the transmission replaced.
+Several other reputable sites also indicate a replacement cost north of $5000 is standard, with some users reporting costs north of $6000.

 THE FASTEST-DEPRECIATING CARS

 Depreciation is only a bad thing if it’s your car that’s losing value.
 If you’re a buyer, it makes a lot of sense to buy a car that’s already past it’s new-car depreciation phase.
 Here are the fastest-depreciating cars in the U.S.

 The transmission system is one of the most prone to mechanical issues, even with meticulous maintenance.
 If your Ford Escape has transmission problems, these are the signs you may encounter: